Antharia/genpw/README.md

 # genpw
-A password generator with Typer
+A password generator with [Typer]'https://typer.tiangolo.com/).